stickgrinder/ground20-system/player-characters.md

 Mind that no driving/piloting skills appears in Ground20 skills list.
 That's what descriptor is there for: filling gaps.

+## Boon

+At character creation choose a single boon among the following ones:

+* **2 additional hit points**: for this single time you gain 2 additional hit points.
+* **2 additional skills points per level**: each time you advance one level you gain 2 additional skill points to spend among your skills.
+* **One additional feat**: for this single time you gain one addtional feat.

+In Epic and Legendary games, redo the selection at levels 11 and 21.

 ## Abilities

 All abilities average at 0 and go from -6 to +6 max (at legendary level).